AndreKelling/jspdf-template/readme.md

 # jsPDF Template

-fiddling around with [jsPDF](https://github.com/MrRio/jsPDF) in a simple ES6 webpack setup.
+fiddling around with [jsPDF](https://github.com/MrRio/jsPDF) in a simple _ES6 webpack_ setup.

 Included custom fonts with this [jsPDF CustomFont support plugin](https://github.com/sphilee/jsPDF-CustomFonts-support).
+Even it's said that this functionality is already integrated in jsPDF.
+It is now working with my used custom font.

 ## Setup dev env